ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 #### 2. Recalculation and final tax payment

 After year-end you file the final return.
-If advances exceed the final bill, you get a refund. **Set money aside for these payments to avoid surprises.**
+If advances exceed the final assessed tax, you get a refund. **Set money aside for these payments to avoid surprises.**

 If you underpaid, you must pay the balance within a month of the assessment.